RESTORING WHAT THE DEVIL TOOK

 leave me alone (part three)

-LORD, show us how to love people out of their loneliness, to restore what Satan has stolen from them.
+LORD, show us how to love people out of their loneliness, and to restore what Satan has stolen from them.